Umberto Zadnich: Release, relapse and recapture

 Over the next few years, Zadnich's mental health seemingly improved, leading to his supervising psychiatrist to submit a recommendation that he be allowed to leave the hospital under supervision, but not be deemed "cured" until he had had a full psychiatric evaluation.
 However, the magistrate went against the decision, and after consulting with other experts, they allowed Zadnich to go free in January 1984, under the conditions that he occasionally return to his local clinic for his prescribed medicine and Valium.
 He returned to live with his wife in a small apartment in Trieste, and would seemingly live a normal life, buying a sports car and gambling at his local casino.
 Unbeknownst to outsiders, he continued to rape his now 36-year-old daughter Berta, who worked as a saleswoman, had a son and was living with her second husband, dock worker Dario Braz.

-On May 15, 1987, Berta went to visit her parents, with all three of them going at a bar that same evening.
+On March 15, 1987, Berta went to visit her parents, with all three of them going at a bar that same evening.
 When they returned home, Benita went to the bathroom, but in the meantime, Zadnich began to demand sex from his daughter again.
 Berta resisted his advances, causing him to go berserk and grab a nearby kitchen knife and an axe, threatening her.
-She continued to resist, prompting him to forcefully undress her until she almost completely nude, before he proceeded to repeatedly stab her.
+She continued to resist, prompting him to forcefully undress her until she was almost completely nude, before he proceeded to repeatedly stab her.
 By the time Zadnich had finished, Berta's body had been stabbed more than 90 times and suffered severe mutilation from the inflicted injuries.
 He then calmly left the room and disappeared into the night, while Benita eventually left the bathroom and went into shock upon seeing her daughter's body, kneeling and weeping all night.
-The grizzly crime scene went undiscovered until the next day, when Braz's husband and 9-year-old son Alan drove to the apartment after in an attempt to locate her.
+The grizzly crime scene went undiscovered until the next day, when Braz's husband and 9-year-old son Alan drove to the apartment in an attempt to locate her.
 The carabinieri were called in to interrogate Benita, who was unable to provide much detail, as the combined shock and her own mental illness prevented her from doing so.
 Nevertheless, Zadnich was quickly declared the prime suspect, and authorities were mobilized across Italy and the neighboring countries in an attempt to catch him.

 Twenty days after an arrest warrant was issued for his arrest, Zadnich voluntarily surrendered himself to the authorities in Venice on April 4.
 He was again deemed mentally unfit to stand trial and removed to a psychiatric hospital in Reggio Emilia, with the recommendation that he be committed until the end of his natural life.
 Since then, no credible source has been found regarding his status, or whether he is still alive.